learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 4.6.
-What is the purpose of delete operator?
+## Q. What is the purpose of delete operator?

 The delete keyword is used to delete the property as well as its value.